Leigh, Greater Manchester: Economy

-Another regeneration project on the site of the former Bickershaw Colliery complex which closed in 1992 will redevelop the site and canal side with a country park and housing.
+Another regeneration project, on the site of the former Bickershaw Colliery complex which closed in 1992, has redeveloped the site and canal side with a country park and housing.

-In 2011 "The Loom" a £50 million retail development opened on the north side of the Bridgewater Canal with a seven-screen cinema, Tesco Extra store, Nando's and Frankie and Benny's.
+In 2011, "The Loom" a £50 million retail development opened on the north side of the Bridgewater Canal with a seven-screen cinema, Tesco Extra store, Nando's and Frankie and Benny's.

 Landmarks

-Major landmarks in Leigh are the red sandstone parish church and across the civic square, Leigh Town Hall and its associated shops on Market Street.
+Major landmarks in Leigh are the red sandstone parish church of St Mary the Virgin and across the civic square, Leigh Town Hall and its associated shops on Market Street.
 The Grade II listed Obelisk that replaced the original market cross is also situated here.
 Many town centre buildings including the Boar's Head public house are in red Ruabon or Accrington bricks, often with gables and terracotta dressings.
 There are several large multi-storey cotton mills built along the Bridgewater Canal that are a reminder of Leigh's textile industry but most are now underused and deteriorating despite listed building status.
 Leigh's War Memorial by local architect J.C.
 Prestwich is at the junction of Church Street and Silk Street and is a Grade II listed structure.
 St Joseph's Church and St Thomas's Church on opposite sides of Chapel Street are both imposing churches using different materials and styles.